 - Kosher salt to taste

-- Fresh ground black pepper to taste
+- black pepper to taste

-- Chopped fresh parsley for garnish
+- fresh parsley chopped, to garnish

-Remove the stems from white mushrooms, you may want to save them for another recipe.
+- Remove the stems from white mushrooms, you may want to save them for another recipe.

-In a large metal skillet, melt the unsalted butter and add olive oil to the metal skillet over medium-high heat.
+- In a large metal skillet, melt the unsalted butter and add olive oil to the metal skillet over medium-high heat.
 Add the sliced onions and cook for about 2 minutes before adding the chopped garlic.

-Next, add the clean mushroom caps to the metal skillet, add the red wine and Worcestershire sauce at this time.
+- Next, add the clean mushroom caps to the metal skillet, add the red wine and Worcestershire sauce at this time.
 Bring the contents to a boil and simmer on low until the red wine is reduced by half and beginning to glaze the white mushroom caps.

-Season the mushrooms to your own taste with kosher salt and freshly ground pepper, then remove them from the heat.
+- Season the mushrooms to your own taste with kosher salt and freshly ground pepper, then remove them from the heat.

-Garnish with parsley before serving with crusty bread or as a side for steak.
+- Garnish with parsley before serving with crusty bread or as a side for steak.